It’s that time of the year again. Results for the bar exam are yet again in for everyone.

 Continue reading “Preparing for the Bar Exam: What You Can Learn from Their Regrets”

-Like most bar takers, Samantha began preparation intending to pass the July bar exam in one go.
+Samantha went into preparation intending to pass the July bar exam in one go.

 Not only that, she had a limited amount of time to work with, given other responsibilities she had to attend to, not to mention her children.